catalyst-cloud/catalystcloud-docs/source/kubernetes/nginx-ingress.rst

             path: /ping
   EOF

-Once the external IP is availale we can test it with curl as we have previously.
+Once the external IP is available we can test it with curl as we have previously.
 The important thing to note here is that now we can see the originating IP address included in the request headers.